taichimaeda/spectec/spectec/test-lean4/TEST.md

   Option N : Type
 but is expected to have type
   Nat : Type
-SpecTec.lean: error: function expected at numtype_in
-term has type
-  ?m.72247
-SpecTec.lean: error: function expected at valtype_numtype
-term has type
-  ?m.72553
 SpecTec.lean: error: application type mismatch
   Nat.div n
 argument